Enefits/enefits-ios-nft-sdk/README.md

 * Go to Targets -> General -> Frameworks, Libraries and Embedded Content and drag-drop the EnefitsSDK.xcframework here.
 Change Embed to Embed & Sign.

-* EnefitsSDK.xcFramework will be added to the Frameworks folder in the Project Navigator
+* EnefitsSDK.xcFramework will be added to the Frameworks folder in the Project Navigator.

 #SDK SETUP